Charles Colson: New York City Hard Hat Riot

 On May 4, 1970, four students were shot dead at Kent State University in Ohio while protesting the Vietnam War and the incursion into Cambodia.
 As a show of sympathy for the dead students, Mayor John Lindsay ordered all flags at New York City Hall to be flown at half-mast that same day.

 A transcription made of a White House tape recording dated May 5, 1971, documents that the planning phase of the Hard Hat Riot took place in the White House Oval Office.
 Colson is heard successfully instigating several New York State AFL–CIO union leaders into organizing an attack against student protesters in New York.
-These officials then armed some 200 construction workers in Lower Manhattan with lengths of steel re-bar which they, along with their hard hats, proceeded to use against about 1,000 high school and college students protesting the Vietnam War and the Kent State shootings.
-The initial attack was near the intersection of Wall Street and Broad Street, but the riot soon spread to New York City Hall and lasted a little more than two hours.
+The officials armed about 200 construction workers in Lower Manhattan with lengths of steel re-bar which they, along with their hard hats, proceeded to use against about 1,000 high school and college students protesting the Vietnam War and the Kent State shootings.
+The initial attack was near the intersection of Wall Street and Broad Street, but the riot soon spread to New York City Hall and lasted a little longer than two hours.
 More than 70 people were injured, including four policemen.
 Six people were arrested.

 Two weeks after the Hard Hat Riot, Colson arranged a White House ceremony honoring the union leader most responsible for the attack, Peter J. Brennan, president of the Building and Construction Trades local for New York City.
 Brennan was later appointed U.S. Secretary of Labor and served under Presidents Nixon and Gerald Ford.

-Proposed firebombing of the Brookings Institution
+Proposals

-Colson also proposed firebombing the Brookings Institution and stealing politically damaging documents while firefighters put the fire out.
+Colson also proposed firebombing the Brookings Institution and stealing politically damaging documents while firefighters put out the fire.

+In his memoir, E. Howard Hunt reports that on the day after the attempted assassination of George Wallace by Arthur Bremer, he received a call from Colson asking him to break into Bremer's apartment and plant "leftist literature to connect him to the Democrats".
+Hunt recalls that he was highly skeptical of the plan due to the apartment being guarded by the FBI, but due to Colson's insistence, investigated the feasibility of it anyway.

+In 1972, on Colson's orders, Hunt and G. Gordon Liddy were part of an assassination plot targeting journalist Jack Anderson.
+Nixon disliked Anderson because Anderson published a 1960 election-eve story about a secret loan from Howard Hughes to Nixon's brother, which Nixon believed was a factor in his election defeat to John F. Kennedy.
+Hunt and Liddy met with a CIA operative and discussed methods of assassinating Anderson, which included covering Anderson's car steering wheel with LSD to drug him and cause a fatal accident, poisoning his aspirin bottle, and staging a fatal robbery.
+The assassination plot never materialized because Hunt and Liddy were arrested for their involvement in the Watergate scandal later that year.